 From Image to Crochet Chart

 March 01, 2017

 From Image to Crochet ChartHave you ever wanted to put your own photo or image on a pillow or an afghan?
-You could also make a corner to corner (c2c) blanket or use the same technique for a filét chart or a sweater.
+You could also make a corner-to-corner (c2c) blanket or use the same technique for a filét chart or a sweater.

+From Image to Crochet Chart